-a.
+- a.
 Standards and Specifications: The device should comply with all applicable laws, regulations, and policies governing animal testing.

-b.
+It should be accepted by the scientific community as a legitimate indirect calorimeter which gives reliable data. - b.
 Customer: The typical customer would be physiologists researching metabolism in small animals.
-We are designing it for Professor Cai's specific study, as opposed to producing it for mass production.

-c.
-Patient-related concerns: No potential harm caused to animals subjects.
+We are designing it for Professor Cai's specific study, as opposed to producing it for mass production. - c.
+Patient-related concerns: No potential harm caused to animals subjects. - d.

-d.
 Competition: The CLAM system produced by Columbus Instruments.